million people affected worldwide

 Psychedelic research currently is in Preclinical

-- There are a number of issues surrounding equity and ethics in the field of psychedelics.
-From the clinical trial process to the awarding of patents, many issues need to be addressed as the field progresses.
+- There are several issues surrounding equity and ethics in the field of psychedelics.
+From the clinical trial process to the awarding of patents, many issues must be addressed as the field progresses.

-- Indigenous groups who have stewarded psychedelic plant medicine for thousands of years are increasingly becoming alientated from their tradtiaitonal practices and cultural heritage.
-Some initiatives and companies in the space, such as Chacruna and Woven Scienece, are working with Indigenous groups to foster community reslience and preserve the knoweldge and practices are preserved.
+- Indigenous groups who have stewarded psychedelic plant medicine for thousands of years are increasingly alienated from their traditional practices and cultural heritage.
+Some initiatives and companies in the space, such as Chacruna and Woven Science, are working with Indigenous groups to foster community resilience and preserve the knowledge and practices.

-- A collaborative effort from all in the field is needed to move past these issues and ensure psychdelic-assisted therapies are accessible and affordable to those most in need.
+- A collaborative effort from all in the field is needed to move past these issues and ensure psychedelic-assisted therapies are accessible and affordable to those most in need.

 In this article, we explore some of the ethical issues inherent to psychedelic medicine, how people in people in the field are working toward preserving traditional knowledge, ensuring the equitable governance of these substances and more.

 The first wave of psychedelic research in the 1950s and 1960s was marred with methodological flaws and unethical practices by today’s standards.
 During this era, researchers were perhaps overenthusiastic about the potential of psychedelics, which contributed to the downfall of psychedelic research.